energyai-berlin/m29-agent/README.md

 # m29-agent

-Restack AI - Agent with chat
+Restack AI - Agent with Chat and Web Search

-This repository contains an agent with chat for Restack.
+This repository contains an AI agent for Restack that can chat and perform web searches to provide more truthful and up-to-date information, especially useful for fact-checking and gaining more truth in politics.
-It demonstrates how to set up a workflow to have a conversation with an AI agent.

 ## Prerequisites